 For weddings, funerals and other religious services, rites or ceremonies:

-- guests must wear masks or face coverings
+- people must wear masks or face coverings when

-As we continue to remind members, as people of faith, we are called to uphold the whole community and contribute wherever we can to well-being and safety.
-We understand it is hard to keep up with the ever-changing guidelines on capacity limits for worship services.
-However, we continue to urge communities of faith to carefully consider the risks associated with opening, in any way, for worship.
-For all church employees and volunteers, the government requires you to work remotely from home unless it is absolutely essential to be on site.
+Beyond the letter of the law, as people of faith, we are called to uphold the whole community and contribute wherever we can to well-being and safety.
+After such a long time of being apart, we understand the desire to quickly come together for worship.
+Although the provincial government has eased restrictions, it is important for communities of faith to assess for themselves whether they are able to offer in-person worship safely, and have protocols in place to maintain capacity limits.
+For all church employees and volunteers, we continue to strongly encourage you to work remotely from home unless it is essential to be on site.

-We continue, as always, to hold all of you in our prayers.
+We continue to hold all of you in our prayers.

 Shining Waters Regional Council Staff